travis-ci/docs-travis-ci-com/user/languages/perl.md

 This guide covers build environment and configuration topics specific to Perl projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Perl builds are not available on the OSX environment.

 ## Choosing Perl versions to test against

 Perl workers on travis-ci.org use [Perlbrew](http://perlbrew.pl/) to provide several Perl versions your projects can be tested against.
 To specify them, use `perl:` key in your `.travis.yml` file, for example: